PigletPh/PFDFCT/README.md

 ## Notification
-<b>The detailed description and independences will be gradually released.
+<b>The detailed description and independence will be gradually released.
 If you have any questions or requirements, you can email(email: wgq001@csu.edu.cn) me to get help before all files are released.</p>